How Much Did It Cost Us To Live in France for one year?

 - No kitchen cabinets.
 Yes, you heard me right.
 No kitchen cabinets.
 I saw it with my own eyes and I still can’t believe it.

 - No oven

 Think about it, just furnishing your place with those few things alone could cost you a few thousand dollars not to mention the time, stress and effort it will take you to buy those things then have it installed and do all this in another language.

 Fully furnished usually means it has everything you need the minute you walk in the door.

 - A working fridge

 - A working kitchen with stove and oven.

 Unless you can afford a higher end fully furnished apartment, the condition of your apartment might be a little worn down or have certain things which you would have wished came with the apartment.
-Our house in Marseille was extremely worn down and we even had to buy an extra bed because it did no have enough for all five of us.
+Our house in Marseille was extremely worn down and we even had to buy an extra bed because it did not have enough for all five of us.

 (On the flip side, our new landlords in France pay for anything we need for our house so it just depends).

-Living in a big city will cost more than living in the country side.
+Living in a big city will cost more than living in the countryside.
 It is cheaper to rent a home further inland away from the water.